 The risk of a dry socket remains as long as you are not fully healed.
 For your socket to get fully healed it usually takes 7-10 days in most cases.

-Most dentists and trusted organisations recommend not to smoke or drink alcoholic beverages or mouthwash containing alcohol for 24 hours to 72 hours.
+Most dentists and trusted organizations recommend not smoking or drinking alcoholic beverages or mouthwash containing alcohol for 24 hours to 72 hours.

-No,you can’t drink alcoholic, caffeinated, carbonated or hot beverages at least for weeks or as long as your dentist suggests.
-Else it might complicate the site of tooth extraction having a dry socket.
+No, you can’t drink alcoholic, caffeinated, carbonated, or hot beverages at least for weeks or as long as your dentist suggests.
+It might complicate the site of tooth extraction by having a dry socket.